zuiko21/minimOS/architecture.md

 After the hayday of CP/M came the *x86-based*
 [**IBM PC**](https://en.wikipedia.org/wiki/IBM_Personal_Computer)
 running [**MS-DOS**](https://en.wikipedia.org/wiki/MS-DOS),
-itself pretty much inspired by CP/M, although the BIOS was somehow integrated into the firmware, as was definitely part of the (heaviliy standardised) machine.
-For compatibility, a [**jump table**](https://en.wikipedia.org/wiki/Branch_table) was provided for easily calling BIOS routines, no matter their actual locations in ROM; for additional performance, some software *skipped* this jump table,
+itself pretty much inspired by CP/M, although the BIOS was somehow integrated into the firmware, at least in an OS-independent fashion.
+For compatibility reasons, a [**jump table**](https://en.wikipedia.org/wiki/Branch_table) was provided for easily calling BIOS routines, no matter their actual locations in ROM; for additional performance, some software *skipped* this jump table,